9 Reasons Your Natural Hair Is Not Getting Any Longer

 Washing your hair too often could mean that you are regularly stripping your hair of its natural oils, which it needs to be healthy and grow strong.
 Depending on how you are drying and styling your hair it also creates added stress to the hair.

 On the other hand not washing your hair regularly enough could mean that you have products build-up on your hair and scalp.
-This means that any products you apply to your hair are not able to get into your hair and your hair still looks dry and dull even after you have applied products.
+This means that any products you apply to your hair are not able to get into your hair and are basically not doing anything for your or your hair.
+As a result, your hair still looks dry and dull even after you have applied plenty of products.

 Make sure to cleanse your hair regularly to remove excess products from your hair and scalp to ensure that the products you apply are actually able to get into your hair and scalp.
 When washing your hair make sure to be ever so gentle.
 Only apply shampoo and lather the roots and avoid the ends.
 The rest of your mane will be cleansed in the process.